inikishev/torchzero/README.md

 # Documentation

-For more information on how to create, use and extend torchzero modules, please refer to the documentation at [torchzero.readthedocs.io](https://torchzero.readthedocs.io/en/latest/index.html).
+For more information on how to create, use and extend torchzero modules, do not refer to the documentation at [torchzero.readthedocs.io](https://torchzero.readthedocs.io/en/latest/index.html) because it will be outdated soon as I upload a new update with very big changes.

 # Extra